 Unfortunately, in addition to the well known risks of smoking, long-term smoking accelerates skin ageing and smokers also have an increased risk of serious complications during and after surgery.

 Smoking decreases the amount of oxygen in the blood and also reduces blood flow in the small blood vessels that supply the skin.
 If a healing wound receives less oxygen it is more likely to break down and remain open.
 It is then more likely to become infected and this is a double whammy because even without wound breakdown, smoking independently increases the risk of developing a wound infection.
-These increased risks in smokers apply to all types of surgery but they are even greater when the skin has been elevated from the underlying tissues and/or closed with any tension.
-Breast lifts and reductions, tummy tucks and facelifts are examples of these types of procedures.

 Smoking also increases the risks of developing blood clots (DVT) during surgery as well as the risks of anaesthetic complications.